 The data are collected with the official statistical questionnaires “Labour Force Survey.
 Personal questionnaire” and “Labour Force Survey.
 Household questionnaire”.

-The data of the Estonian National Social Insurance Board are received by e-mail.
+The data of the Estonian National Social Insurance Board are received via an FTP-server.

 18.4.
 Data validation Process of monitoring the results of data compilation and ensuring the quality of statistical results.

 Arithmetic and qualitative controls are used in the validation process, including comparison with other data.
 Before data dissemination, the internal coherence of the data is checked.